Drug-Repurposing-GNN/FlyKD/README.md

-Dear visitors,
-We would really appreciate your stars!
+Dear visitors, we really appreciate your stars!

 ### Website and Paper